NOAA-GFDL/FRE-NCtools/CONTRIBUTING.md

-code># Contributing to FRE NCtools
+# Contributing to FRE NCtools

 Thank you for taking time to contribute.